-In addition, the Center for Scholarly and Civic Engagement serves as a resource center for those wishing to engage in the community through volunteerism and service-learning.
-For more information on service opportunities, click here.
+The Center for Scholarly and Civic Engagement also serves as a resource center for those wishing to engage in the community through Service Learning and/or volunteerism.

 The CSCE fosters collaboration among college departments and promotes academic excellence through shared exploration of issues, knowledge, research, and service.
 Collaborative partners include the following: